Skip to main content

 1. Helps in growth and development

 I want to talk to you about the body structure of youth.
-Compare it with the people of previous generations, who had no idea about proper diet, and sometimes even lived without proper diet, yet their body structure was healthy and strong.
-Now you can see that today's youth have unhealthy bodies, and they cannot work for long hours, they cannot run.
+Compare it with the people of previous generations, who had no idea about a proper diet, and sometimes even lived without a proper diet, yet their body structure was healthy and strong.
+Now you can see that today's youth have unhealthy bodies, and they cannot work for long hours, nor can they run.
 If they run one day, they rest the next day.
 They are not mentally and physically healthy.
 Youth is the time when they can develop their body and mind.

 Young people crave attractive food, which lacks protein, calcium, iron and vitamins, which can weaken bones, muscles and tissues instead of strengthening them.